Get

 Origins of the Bengal Cat

-The Bengal cat results from a cross between the Prionailurus bengalensis, a small Asian feline, also called the leopard cat, and a simple domestic cat.
-This cross was made by geneticist Jean S. Mills, who mated her black American Shorthair cat with a female leopard cat.
-She wanted to create the first hybrid cat, which would have both the appearance of a leopard and the gentle and affectionate character of a domestic cat.
+The Bengal cat results from a cross between the Prionailurus bengalensis, a small Asian feline, also called the leopard cat, and a domestic cat.
+This cross was made by a breeder Jean S. Mills, who mated what is believed to be a black American Shorthair cat with a female leopard cat.
+She wanted to create a domestic cat with a wild appearance, which would have both the looks of a leopard and the gentle and affectionate character of a domestic cat.

-The Bengal cat was accepted as a new breed by The International Cat Association (TICA) in 1986 and is one of the most popular breeds in the United States.
+The Bengal cat was accepted as a new breed by The International Cat Association (TICA) and was granted championship status in 1991.
+It is one of the most popular breeds in the United States.

 What Makes the Bengal Cat So Special?

 Besides the majestic appearance, the Bengal cat has a unique personality that may not be everyone’s cup of tea.
 They are fiery but very endearing and make it clear to their owners when they need attention.
-Indeed, the Bengal cat is extremely vocal and expresses all their emotions through intense meows.
-They need almost constant physical and mental stimulation to satisfy their insatiable curiosity.
+Indeed, the Bengal cat is often vocal and expresses all their emotions through intense meows.
+They need regular and consistent physical and mental stimulation to satisfy their insatiable curiosity.
 It’s also fascinating to see how quickly this agile and intelligent feline learns tricks.
 Moreover, it is not uncommon for them to learn to open doors and even taps!

-Another amazing feature of this breed is its love for the water.
-You will most likely see this little beast appear by your side when you are doing the dishes or even taking a bath.
+Another amazing feature of this breed is its love for water.
+You may see this little beast appear by your side when you are doing the dishes or even taking a bath.

 So, one thing is certain: You will never be bored having this tiny leopard in your home!